Frequently Asked Questions (FAQ)

 A heat pump is a device used for either the heating or cooling of a space by transferring hot and cold between two reservoirs.

 A heat pump can act like an air conditioner, transferring heat from inside to out, or like a heater as it transfers exterior heat to the interior.
-A winter day with a temperature of 32º Fahrenheit still produces enough heat to warm a space when the air is transferred by heat pump.
+A winter day with a temperature of 32º Fahrenheit still produces enough heat to warm a space when the air is transferred by a heat pump.

 What is a SEER rating and how does it impact my energy costs?